vilroi/mitoc_xv6/notes.md

 ```

 As shown by the output of pstree, the three processes that are connected with pipes are all siblings, and share a common parent.
-It is the responsibility of the parent process to wait(2), allowing the system to release the associated resources of the cihld.
+It is the responsibility of the parent process to call wait(2), allowing the system to release the associated resources of the child.

 Perhaps something like the following is needed:
 ```c